borisrepl/boris/README.md

 ## Why?

-I'm in the process of transitioning away from PHP and into Ruby.
+I'm in the process of transitioning away from PHP to Ruby.
 I have come to find PHP's lack of a real REPL to be frustrating and was not able to find an existing implementation that was complete.
 Boris weighs in at around 200 lines of fairly straightforward code.

 ## Usage

-I'll probably put this in PEAR, but right now you can get Boris from github:
+I'll probably make this available via PEAR, but right now you can get Boris from github:

     git clone git://github.com/d11wtq/boris.git
     cd boris